Estimating the drivers of urban economic complexity and their connection to economic performance: Results

-Having estimated $\gamma_{c,t}$ and $\delta_{c,t}$, we first present a descriptive understanding of how much these estimates conform to our proposed notions of collective knowhow and industry complexity.
+Having estimated $\gamma_{c,t}$ and $\delta_{c,t}$, as described in Section~2.1, we present a descriptive understanding of how much these estimates conform to our proposed notions of collective knowhow and industry complexity.

 Figure~\ref{Fig_associations_ckh}A shows that most large cities have scores of collective knowhow that are above the average.
-Among these large cities, Boston has the largest score.
+Among the large cities, Boston has the largest score.
 One exception is the metropolitan area of Washington DC, which falls below the average.
 Interestingly, New York City is closer to cities like Detroit, Austin and Phoenix, than to cities like Chicago, Los Angeles or Boston.
+The estimates of collective knowhow, however, have large standard errors (shown as gray segments in each bar) due to the fact that the estimation of the fixed effect relies on few industries present per city (thirty industries per city on average).

 Figure~\ref{Fig_associations_ckh}B and C show how the scores correlate with population size and industrial diversity, respectively.
 Here, we define industrial diversity by the number of industries in each city that have location quotients larger than one.
-That is, if $LQ_{c,f}=(Y_{c,f}/\sum_{f} Y_{c,f})/(\sum_{c} Y_{c,f}/\sum_{c,f} Y_{c,f})$, then diversity is $d_c = \sum_f \mathbf{1}_{\left\{LQ_{c,f}>1\right\}}$ (e.g., see \cite{HidalgoHausmann2009}).

-Evidently, our estimate of collective knowhow follows both population size and industrial diversity, as expected.
-The association with diversity, however, has been increasing with time, which may suggest the fact that the process of diversification is driven by larger bodies of collective knowhow.
+That is, if $LQ_{c,f}=(Y_{c,f}/\sum_{f} Y_{c,f})/(\sum_{c} Y_{c,f}/\sum_{c,f} Y_{c,f})$, then diversity is $d_c = \sum_f \mathbf{1}_{\left(LQ_{c,f}>1\right)}$ (e.g., see \cite{HidalgoHausmann2009}).
+Our estimate of $\widehat{\delta_{c,t}}$ increases with both population size and industrial diversity, supporting the assumption that it fits the pattern of a measure of collective knowhow.
+The association with diversity, interestingly, has been increasing with time (see inset of Figure~\ref{Fig_associations_ckh}C), which may suggest the fact that the process of diversification is driven by larger bodies of collective knowhow.